data301-2021-winter1/project-group49-project/README.md

 # Group 049 - Do you have full control over your success?

 - Aaron's Research Question: Does race and gender affect earnings?
+- Ved's Research Question: What is the relationship between income, education level, gender?

 ## Milestones